plone/documentation/README.rst

 License
 =======

 The *content* of the documentation is licensed under the `Creative Commons Attribution 4.0 International License <http://creativecommons.org/licenses/by/4.0/>`_ by the `Plone Foundation <https://plone.org>`_

 The software project to *generate* the docs is licensed under the GPLv2.

-maintained by the Plone Docs-Team
+Maintained by the Plone Docs-Team.